guoping0408/GuoPingChatbot/README.md

 	1. GuoPingController.java

-	    The file for all the text, pushback data handling
+	    The file for all the text, postback data handling

 	2. ProfileSupplier.java

-	    The code for generating a flex profile page
+	    The code for generating a flex message for my profile page

 ## 3. Rich Menu